my diamond-shape logo; quite minimalisitic. Liam Collod

 url-preview

-This is a customd directive which allow you to share links as "static embeds", meaning they have the box with rich content that is prettier than just a link, but you actually have to write all the rich content yourself instead of having fetch using javascript.
+This is a custom directive which allow you to share links as "static embeds", meaning they have the box with rich content that is prettier than just a link, but you actually have to write all the rich content yourself instead of having fetch using javascript.

 It required one mandatory argument which is the url to "prettify".